-From this meeting sparked the beginnings of a more formalized effort, known as the Baja Working Group.
+From this meeting sparked the beginnings of a more formalized effort, known as the Binational Working Group.
 This workgroup convenes scientists, resource managers, conservation groups, educators, philanthropists, and other stakeholders from both sides of the border, to advance collaborative efforts to build resilience in terrestrial and aquatic ecosystems and human communities.

-In 2020, a six-month Climate Resilience Fellowship was created as a collaborative experience designed to launch the Baja Working Group and advance complementary work between the Climate Science Alliance and the International Community Foundation.
+In 2020, a six-month Climate Resilience Fellowship was created as a collaborative experience designed to launch the Binational Working Group and advance complementary work between the Climate Science Alliance and the International Community Foundation.

 View the Fellowship Summary and Reflections to learn more.